Mark Messier, Adam Graves, Walt Tzackuk, and Jaromir Jagr—just four of the 15 greatest New York Rangers forwards since 1972.

 In five seasons on Broadway, Gartner racked up 173 goals and 113 assists for a total of 286 points.
-One of Gartner’s most notable games in New York came in game five of the Patrick Division Semi-Finals, where he scored a hat trick on the way to an 8-5 Ranger victory over the Devils.
+One of Gartner’s most notable games in New York came in game seven of the Patrick Division Semi-Finals, where he scored a hat trick on the way to an 8-5 Ranger victory over the Devils.
 The Blueshirts won the series in seven games.

 Unfortunately, Gartner’s time in New York had a bittersweet ending.
 In the 1994 season, Gartner was traded to the Toronto Maple Leafs for Glenn Anderson.
 The sacrifice was worth it in June, but it was painful to let go of a guy who did a lot for this team.
 But fortunately for Gartner, there was plenty of room for him in the Hall of Fame in 2001.